vasup86/TicTacToe/README.md

-Two player TicTacToc created in python using pygame module for interface.
+Two player TicTacToc game created in python using pygame module.
+The interface is created using pygame module, the game takes user input using mouse.